RenderKit/embree/doc/src/api.md

 construction time.
 Specifying a number of time steps of 0 or larger than 2 is invalid.
 For a triangle mesh or hair geometry with linear motion blur, the user has to set the `RTC_VERTEX_BUFFER0` and `RTC_VERTEX_BUFFER1` vertex arrays, one for each time step.

+    unsigned geomID = rtcNewTriangleMesh(scene, geomFlags, numTris, numVertices, 2);
+    rtcSetBuffer(scene, geomID, RTC_VERTEX_BUFFER0, vertex0Ptr, 0, sizeof(Vertex));
+    rtcSetBuffer(scene, geomID, RTC_VERTEX_BUFFER1, vertex1Ptr, 0, sizeof(Vertex));
+    rtcSetBuffer(scene, geomID, RTC_INDEX_BUFFER, indexPtr, 0, sizeof(Triangle));

-If a scene contains geometries with linear motion blur, the user has to set the `time` member of the ray to a value in the range [0,1].
+If a scene contains geometries with linear motion blur, the user has to set the `time` member of the ray to a value in the range $[0, 1]$.
 The ray will intersect the scene with the vertices of the two time steps linearly interpolated to this specified time.
 Each ray can specify a different time, even inside a ray packet.

 Geometry Mask
 -------------